ljm565/H-AdminSim/docs/4_agent_test.md

 ```
 > * `model`: The model to be used as the agent.
 > * `ensure_output_format`: If you set to True, JsonOutputParser provided from LangChain will be used.
+> * `vllm_url`: Required if you are using a Hugging Face model for inference via vLLM.
 > * `agent_test_data`: Path to the pre-built agent test data folder.
 > * `fhir_data`: Path to the folder containing pre-converted FHIR data.
 > * `fhir_url`: The base URL of the FHIR server.